MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 > If your virtual machines scale sets have an upgrade policy set to manual, VM insights will not be enabled for instances by default after installing the template.
 You must manually upgrade the instances.

 ###  Create data collection rule (DCR)
-A [data collection rule (DCR)](../essentials/data-collection-rule-overview.md) is used to specify what data to collect from the agent and how it should be processed.
-VM insights uses a specific data source type, so you should only create a new DCR using the templates described in this section.

-> [!NOTE]
-> Instead of creating a new DCR, you can use one that was already created for VM insights.
-This could be a DCR created using an ARM template as described here or by [enabling VM insights in the Azure portal](./vminsights-enable-portal.md)
+If you don't already have a DCR for VM insights, create one using the details above in [MV insights DCR](#vm-insights-dcr).

 ### Associate DCR with agents
 The final step in enabling VM insights is to associate the DCR with the Azure Monitor agent.
-You need to create an association between the DCR and the agent to enable using the following template which comes from [Create and edit data collection rules (DCRs) and associations in Azure Monitor](../essentials/data-collection-rule-create-edit.md#create-a-dcr).
+Use the template below which comes from [Create and edit data collection rules (DCRs) and associations in Azure Monitor](../essentials/data-collection-rule-create-edit.md#create-a-dcr).
 To enable on multiple machines, you need to create an association using this template for each one.

 - See [Deploy templates](#deploy-templates) if you aren't familiar with methods to deploy ARM templates.